 Cloud vs Local Video Storage: Which One Is Right for Your Business?

+Modern security camera systems do more than capture video—they help protect your people, property, and operations.
+One of the biggest choices in designing or upgrading a system is how and where your video is stored: on local hardware, in the cloud, or through a modern hybrid model.
 Traditional systems rely on NVRs and DVRs.
 Cloud-only platforms depend entirely on internet bandwidth.
 But newer systems—such as Verkada—use a hybrid cloud approach where each camera stores video locally and syncs intelligently with the cloud.
 This design offers high reliability, easy remote access, and a powerful ecosystem of integrations and updates.

 What Do We Mean by “Cloud” and “Local” Storage?